interaction-dynamics/features/README.md

 ### Details

+> You can read the details guidelines below or just jump into trying the CLI with the `--serve` options.
+The UI will guide you through the methodology.

 | Requirement | Description | Example |
 |-------------|-------------|---------|
 | **MUST** | Create a folder `features` | `features/` |